Why Smart Employers Are Re-Thinking Remote Work

 Many senior leaders are stuck in old school thinking.
 “If cars aren’t in the parking lot, work's not getting done”.
 (Real quote I heard once, by the way.)

-With regard to remote work, it's important to recognize that the way that we work has changed.
-Put aside for the moment that AI is coming in hot, I'm simply talking about technology in general, enabling us to not only work from anywhere, but also kind of forcing us to be “on” at all times.
+It's important to recognize that the way that we work has changed.
+Put aside for the moment AI coming in hot; I'm simply talking about technology in general, enabling us to not only work from anywhere, but also kind of forcing us to be “on” at all times.
 I mean, who among us hasn't checked our phone for work email or texts after hours?

 If you're anything like me, your phone is always within arm’s reach and you check it pretty much hourly (at least) without even thinking.
 Whether it's intentional or simply habit, it happens.
 I'm not proud of it and I really should force myself to unplug once in a while because we ALL need a break sometimes – but, I digress!
 My point is that we are essentially always on.
 Even on vacations, we are casually monitoring our emails for emergencies.